EFontesP90/LLSim5G/README.md

 If you include this software or part of it within your own software, README and LICENSE files cannot be removed from it and must be included in the root directory of your software package.
 Moreover, if you use this 5G LLS in your research, please cite it as follows:

 Pupo, Ernesto Fontes, Claudia Carballo González, Eneko Iradier, Jon Montalban, and Maurizio Murroni.
 "5G link-level simulator for multicast/broadcast services."
 In 2023 IEEE International Symposium on Broadband Multimedia Systems and Broadcasting (BMSB), pp. 1-6.
-IEEE, 2023.
+IEEE, 2023, doi: 10.1109/BMSB58369.2023.10211507.

 ## Table of Contents